2022–2023 mpox outbreak in Asia: Thailand

 On 21 July 2022, the Thai health ministry reported the first case of mpox in the country.
 The patient was a 21-year-old Nigerian who stayed in Phuket before crossing the border into Cambodia and subsequently arrested in Phnom Penh.
-A week later, a second confirmed case was found in Bangkok in a 47-year-old local man who admitted to had engaged in sexual contact with foreign men.
+A week later, a second confirmed case was found in Bangkok in a 47-year-old local man who admitted to have engaged in sexual contact with foreign men.

 On 3 August, a third confirmed case was reported by the Department of Disease Control.
 The patient was a 25-year-old German man who arrived in Phuket on July 18 as a tourist.
 On 5 August, the first confirmed case of a female in the country was announced.
 The patient was a 22-year-old Thai woman who frequented Bangkok night spots.
 On 15 August, it was reported that the fifth confirmed mpox patient in the country was a 25-year-old Thai woman returning from Dubai.
 A study from the Faculty of Medicine, Chulalongkorn University, Thailand led by Dr Dhammika Leshan Wannigama reported Multiple traces of monkeypox virus were detected in non-sewered wastewater in Thailand with increasing concentrations from June to August 2022.